lilamcilveen/IsItPrime/Readme.txt

 Purpose of software:
 	Reads unsigned numbers from binary files, and determines which numbers are prime.
 This assignment has different parts based around prime numbers, and each program has it's own functionality.

+The learning purpose:
+	Process spawning, and differentiating between parent and child processes, Usage of signals and function pointers.
+	Inter-process communication.
+	Program morphing.

 Developer:
 	Iqra McIlveen